 Common Business Insurance Terms

-- Deductible – The amount you have to pay out of pocket before the insurance pays toward the claim.
-The higher the cost of the deductible, the lower the premium, which is the amount that you pay for your policy.
+- Deductible – A deductible is the amount you have to pay out of pocket before your insurance kicks in to cover the claim (you’re likely most familiar with the term from discussing your individual health insurance).
+For most insurance coverage, the higher the cost of the deductible, the lower your premium will be.

-- Claim – This is a formal request to an insurance company for compensation of a covered incident.
+- Claim – A claim is a formal request to an insurance company for compensation for a covered incident.

-- Endorsement – Also known as a rider, an endorsement is an attachment to a policy that modifies its terms and conditions.
+- Endorsement – Also known as a rider, an endorsement is an attachment to a policy that modifies the policy’s terms and conditions.

 - Certificate of Insurance – This is proof of your insurance policy, which shows the limits and deductibles, the effective dates of the plan, and your insurance company provider.

-- Quote – An estimate of the cost of a premium.
+- Quote – A quote is an estimate of the cost of a premium.

-- Primary Policy – The first policy to respond to a claim.
+- Primary Policy – When you have multiple insurance policies, your Primary Policy is the first policy to kick in to respond to a claim.

 Common Types of Business Insurance

-- General Liability Insurance – This insurance protects businesses against most lawsuits for bodily injury or property damage.
+- General Liability Insurance – General Liability Insurances forms the core of your business’s insurance policy, and protects businesses against most lawsuits for bodily injury or property damage.

-- Errors and Omissions Insurance – Also called professional liability insurance, errors and omissions insurance covers you if a client believes your professional service was conducted incorrectly.
-This type of coverage should include your legal fees if a lawsuit is filed, yet you are not found responsible for any wrongdoing.
-It will be customized to the unique needs of your business.
+- Errors and Omissions Insurance – Also called Professional Liability Insurance, Errors and Omissions Insurance covers you if a client believes your professional service was conducted incorrectly.
+This type of insurance will cover all of your legal fees if anyone threatens to, or does, file a lawsuit based on your professional services.

-- Home-Based Business Insurance – If you are running your business out of your home, you may need separate coverage to protect your equipment or inventory.
+- Home-Based Business Insurance – If you’re running your business out of your home, home-based business insurance will protect your equipment or inventory.

-- Vehicle Insurance – This is insurance to cover company vehicles, and it includes coverage to protect the business against liability if the company vehicle is involved in a collision.
+- Automobile Insurance – This is insurance to cover company vehicles, and it includes coverage to protect the business against liability if the company vehicle is involved in a collision.

-- Umbrella Insurance – This insurance offers additional coverage beyond the basic policy.
+- Commercial Umbrella Insurance – Commercial Umbrella Insurance offers additional coverage beyond the basic policy to meet a company’s specific needs.
 It provides an added layer of coverage for business assets to protect an owner from having to pay if a claim arose.

-- Business Interruption Insurance – Insurance that covers lost earnings after a disaster or other uncontrollable event.
+- Business Interruption Insurance – This insurance covers lost earnings after a disaster or other uncontrollable event.

-- Business Owner’s Policy – A policy in which several types of business insurance are grouped together, such as liability insurance, property insurance, and business interruption insurance.
+- Business Owner’s Policy – Also known as a BOP, a Business Owner’s Policy groups together several types of business insurance such as general liability insurance, property insurance, and business interruption insurance.